Anderson extends shutout streak, Dodgers defeat Mets 6-1 – KION546

 Alonso prevented the Mets from being shut out for a second straight night when he led off the seventh inning by driving Yency Almonte’s inside sinker way over the wall in left-center.

-It was Alonso’s 14th homer of the season, tied for second in the NL and fourth in the majors.
+It was Alonso’s 14th homer, tied for second in the NL and fourth in the majors.
 According to Baseball Reference, Alonso is the eighth player with at least five home runs in his first 10 career games at Dodger Stadium.
 Ryan Howard, Fernando Tatis and Lance Berkman lead the way with six.

 Bassitt threw 110 pitches, a season high for a Mets pitcher, and yielded four runs (three earned) on five hits with eight strikeouts in six innings.